 All expenditure is accounted for on an accruals basis.
-All expenses, including support costs and governance costs, are allocated or apportioned to the applicable expenditure headings in the statement of financial activities.
-For more information on this allocation refer to note (f) below.
+All expenses including support costs and governance costs are allocated or apportioned to the applicable expenditure headings.
+For more information on this attribution refer to note (g) below.

 Grants payable are payments made to third parties in the furtherance of the charitable objects of the Trust.
 In the case of an unconditional grant offer this is accrued once the recipient has been notified of the grant award.
-The notification gives the recipient a reasonable expectation that they will receive the one year or multi-year grant.
-Grants awards that are subject to the recipient fulfilling performance conditions are only accrued when the recipient has been notified of the grant and any remaining unfulfilled conditions attaching to that grant are outside of the control of the Trust.
+The notification gives the recipient a reasonable expectation that they will receive the one-year or multi-year grant.
+Grants awards that are subject to the recipient fulfilling performance conditions are only accrued when the recipient has been notified of the grant and any remaining unfulfilled condition attaching to that grant is outside of the control of the Trust.